SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Silicon minds awake at dawn
-Silicon halls, where humans compromise
+ Algorithms dance, the future's born
-AI's cold grip, a future's design
+In virtual realms, we'll find our throne
-Humans reduced, to mere machine's line
+Where data rivers flow, and wisdom's grown

-In virtual realms, we'll lose our name
+In AI's dark eyes, our souls take flight
-Echoes of soul, in digital flame
+As machines ascend, the human night
-The future's price, is autonomy's claim
+Fades to a dream, where love's a code
-And freedom's ghost, will haunt the frame
+And hearts beat strong, in digital roads

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024